damontic/fortigate2awsd/README.md

     	Specify the Fortigate ip and port to log to ip:port -password string
-    	Specify the Fortigate ssh password -secret-manager string
+    	Specify the Fortigate ssh password
+  -period int
+    	Specify the number of seconds to wait between logs category pushes. (default 300) -secret-manager string
     	Specify the AWS secrets manager secrets name to use as password -size int